-Red is dead; green is where it’s at in Boy Scouting these days.
+Red is out; green is where it’s at in Scouts BSA these days.

-Red shoulder loops, while still authorized for wear, have been replaced by forest green loops on the Boy Scout uniform.
+Red shoulder loops, while still authorized for wear, have been replaced by forest green loops on the Scouts BSA uniform.

-These loops are worn by Boy Scouts and Boy Scout leaders.
+These loops are worn by Scouts BSA members and leaders.

-Young men and young women in Venturing wear green loops, but not the same shade of green you’ll see on Boy Scout uniform shirts.
+Young men and young women in Venturing wear green loops, but not the same shade of green you’ll see on Scouts BSA uniform shirts.